Skip to the main content.

 Expand your inventory of alcoholic beverages.
 Then ask your waitstaff to recommend these drinks when they interact with customers.
 You can also try hosting premium experiences and themed events inside your restaurant.
 These get-togethers tend to provoke social drinking.

 If you own a coffee shop or casual dining establishment, you probably already have a customer loyalty program.
 But it's an underused strategy by sit-down and fine dining restaurants.
-That's a shame because 90% of fine dining guests say they'd sign up for a next-gen oyalty program if it was available.
+That's a shame because 90% of fine dining guests say they'd sign up for a next-gen loyalty program if it was available.

 What should your loyalty program look like?
 Take inspiration from others.
 For example, every dollar spent in Papa Murphy's loyalty program helps participants earn free pizza in the future.